cksource/mrgit/README.md

 --scope                     Restricts the command to packages which names match the given glob pattern.

                             Default: null

---packages-prefix           The common name of the packages.
-The prefix will be removed from packages' names in order to
-                            save space, e.g. `mgit status` prints a table with the statuses of all packages.
-                            Full names of packages aren't needed so we can cat the names.

-                            Default: null
 ```

 All these options can also be specified in `mgit.json` (options passed through CLI takes precedence):